callysto/training-manual/markdown/Introduction.md

 The Callysto project is a collaboration between the Pacific Institute of Mathematical Sciences (PIMS) and Cybera Inc and is funded by the Government of Canada through its CanCode program.
 Our overall goal is to bring elements of computational thinking into the K-12 curriculum by developing showcase curriculum modules using Jupyter technology and training K-12 teachers to use these modules in the classroom.

+## The Purpose of This Guide

+This training guide is meant to be an all-in-one resource for Callysto creators and developers to get started on building content for the Callysto project.

-### Why Callysto?
+### Why **Callysto**?

 The open-source Jupyter technology is an important aspect of how we are delivering the curriculum materials we are developing.
 [Callysto](https://en.wikipedia.org/wiki/Callisto_(moon) is a moon of Jupiter and the `y` is our way of aligning ourselves to the larger [Project Jupyter](http://jupyter.org/).

-### The Purpose of This Guide

-This training guide is meant to be an all-in-one resource for Callysto creators and developers to get started on building content for the Callysto project.
+### Developing for the Callysto Project

+Callysto development teams will consist of 2 to 6 people:
+* a university (PIMS) professor.
+* 1 - 4 student developers (Callysto creators and developers).
+* an external K-12 teacher (or subject matter expert) advisor.

+Callysto development teams will commit to and create selected curriculum content modules in Jupyter notebooks during iterative 2-week sprint periods.
+Once created, our external subject matter expert advisors will help to review the created content and provide any feedback for the development team.

 ## Things to Keep in Mind While You're Developing Content
    Every time you create a notebook for the Callysto project, it is of the utmost importance that you keep your target audience in mind.
 As each notebook may be aimed at a different grade/experience level, you will need to be consciously aware of that during the notebook creation process.
 If your notebook is meant to teach content from the fifth grade, then tailor your introductions in such a way that someone in the fifth grade can understand.
 Unfortunately that is not an easy task, but it is of vial importance not to "Principal Skinner" your notebooks (YouTube link below):